The Doors (film): Home media and The Final Cut

-The Doors was released on DVD on August 14, 2001 and was later released on Blu-ray on August 12, 2008.
+The Doors was released on DVD in 1997 and again on August 14, 2001, and was later released on Blu-ray on August 12, 2008.
 The film was released on 4K Blu-ray on July 23, 2019, with a new version of the film dubbed The Final Cut.
 Supervised by Stone, it features remastered sound and removes a scene where Morrison, following his trial, almost commits suicide.
+Stone later noted that he had cut 3 minutes for The Final Cut as he initially felt the film was too long but shortly after realised he had made a mistake as it left unanswered questions.
+He has said he prefers the theatrical version and wanted to ensure that version is available on home media.